IBMSn121/GAN-paper1/README.md

 This repository contains the raw data and matlab codes to reproduce the results reported in the manuscript:
 ```
-A trio of genes in germinal center B cells mediates the pathogenesis of blood cancers.
+Transcriptomic and clinical evidence for a trio of genes in germinal center B cells mediating the pathogenesis of blood cancers.
 ```

 In this work, we analyzed lymphoma-related gene expression and clinical data and identified a regulatory motif of germinal center B cell genes.
 This motif involves a trio of genes and the regulation of two oncogenes.
 The motif was shown to play crucial roles in blood cancers.